-This is a research-oriented department affiliated with a number of research institutes and research centers, including the Cooperative Institute for Environmental Research (CIRES), the Laboratory for Atmospheric and Space Physics (LASP), the Institute of Arctic and Alpine Research (INSTAAR), the Center for Astrobiology, the Energy and Minerals Applied Research Center (EMARC), and the University Museum.
-Related areas of study are geography, astrophysical and planetary sciences, atmospheric and oceanic sciences, chemistry, physics, geophysics, microbiology, ecology and evolutionary biology.
+Geological Sciences is a research-oriented department affiliated with a number of research institutes and research centers, including the Cooperative Institute for Research in Environmental Sciences (CIRES), the Institute of Arctic and Alpine Research (INSTAAR), the Laboratory for Atmospheric and Space Physics (LASP), the Museum of Natural History, the Center for Astrobiology, and the Energy and Minerals Applied Research Center (EMARC).
+Related areas of study are geography, astrophysical and planetary sciences, atmospheric and oceanic sciences, chemistry, physics, geophysics, microbiology, ecology, and evolutionary biology.
 The GEOL program also participates in certificate programs in geophysics and oceanography, and a subplan in hydrological sciences.
 Degree programs for incoming graduate students are individually designed according to research efforts of the faculty.
 It is highly recommended that students locate a faculty member whose research interests most closely match their own.

 For additional details, visit the department's Graduate Degree Programs webpage.

 Admission & Prerequisites

-All students applying for admission are evaluated holistically, including their undergraduate preparation, personal statement, research interests, and letters of recommendation.
-The Graduate Record Examination.
-Results of this examination are used both for determining admittance and for initial academic counseling.
+Students applying for admission are evaluated holistically, including their undergraduate preparation, personal statement, research interests, and letters of recommendation.
+The Graduate Record Examination is not required.
 Each student acquires a primary advisor and an advisory committee that provides guidance throughout the degree program.

-Entering students normally have completed at least 24 credit hours of basic courses in geological science and two semesters each of chemistry, physics and calculus.
-In some cases, exceptional undergraduate preparation in other fields of science, mathematics or engineering may substitute for part of the 24 hours in geological science.
+Entering students normally have completed at least 24 credit hours of basic courses in geological sciences and two semesters each of chemistry, physics and calculus.
+In some cases, undergraduate preparation in other fields of science, mathematics or engineering may substitute for part of the 24 hours in geological sciences.